Real-Time-Lab/TDA-L/README.md

 ## Run TDA
 ### Configs
-The configuration for TDA hyperparameters in `configs/dataset.yaml` can be tailored within the provided file to meet the needs of various datasets.
+The configuration for TDA-L hyperparameters in `configs/dataset.yaml` can be tailored within the provided file to meet the needs of various datasets.
 This customization includes settings for both the positive and negative caches as outlined below:
 * **Positive Cache Configuration:** Adjustments can be made to the `shot_capacity`, `alpha`, and `beta` values to optimize performance.

 * **Negative Cache Configuration:** Similar to the positive cache, the negative cache can also be fine-tuned by modifying the `shot_capacity`, `alpha`, `beta`, as well as the `entropy_threshold` and `mask_threshold` parameters.